|

 Safety:

-where you walk after late night booze sessions, particularly in the big cities.
+Tourist places are no problem save for the occasional pickpocket.
+Take care where you walk after late night booze sessions, particularly in the big cities.

 Language

-Naturally English is used everywhere though a few Celtic diehards in Wales and
+The English language is obviously used everywhere, though a few Celtic diehards in Wales and Scotland may insist on using their ancient tongues.

 Money